-If you are responding to an Incident and need to know initial actions, go to page 38
+If you are responding to an Incident and need to know initial actions go to page 42

-For action cards go to page 39
+For action cards go to page 43

-If you need to know what other plans to look at in an emergency go to page 12
+If you need to know what other plans to look at in an emergency go to page 10

-If you are looking for structures, policy and details of emergency elements please go to part 1 using the contents page.
+If you are looking for policy and details of emergency elements, please go to part 1.

 Version Number Date Status V2 Feb 2021 Updated to new template significant changes throughout.
-V2.1/2.2 Mar/May 2021 Update to role card.
+V21./2.2 Mar/May 2021 Update to role card.
 Update to Bellwin section last paragragh.
-Update on job titles Update to Immediate action table V2.3 Jan 2022 Updated Director job titles on page 38
+Update on job titles Update to Immediate action table V2.3 Jan 2022 Updated Director job titles on page 38 V3.0 April 2023 Full Emergency Plan Review General Formatting Updating links Update to 3.0 - Incorporate new Corporate Risk Register and to mention Earthquakes.
+Introduction of 5.7 - Decision Making in an Emergency Update to 13.3 - Mutual Aid and MACA support.